pj1911/my-wiki/docs/Hyperbolic PDEs-1-weak solutions.md

 $$

 This inequality rules out rarefaction shocks because those jumps would act like an internal source of entropy; compressive shocks are allowed because they act like dissipation.
 The inequality is easiest to read on a road segment \([a,b]\).
 Define the entropy content on \([a,b]\) by

 $$
 E(t):=\int_a^b \eta(\rho(t,x))\,dx.
 $$

-Differentiate under the integral sign (formally):
+Differentiate under the integral sign:

 $$
 \frac{d}{dt}E(t)=\int_a^b \partial_t \eta(\rho(t,x))\,dx.
 $$

-Now use the entropy inequality
+Now using the entropy inequality

 $$
 \partial_t \eta(\rho) + \partial_x q(\rho)\le 0